Sukhadamore8766/AtliQ_Sales_Insights/README.md

 ## Dataset

-The analysis in this project is based on the MAtliQ dataset.
+The analysis in this project is based on the AtliQ dataset.
 The dataset includes Customers,Product,Dates,Markets and Transaction data, which were used to generate insights.

 ## Tool used :
 <img src="[Images/Tableau logo.png](https://1000logos.net/wp-content/uploads/2022/03/Tableau-Logo.jpg)" width="300" height="150"/>&nbsp;